Counsellor in Wokingham near Bracknell and Reading

 I started counselling with Sarah in December 2020 after recognising feelings of low mood, and particularly anxiety was creeping back in for me.
 I attributed this to being heightened by the Covid pandemic.
 I have had a history of feelings of depression, anxiety, and an eating disorder.

 One of the biggest things I explored was my experiences of nurture as a child.
 This is not something I had gained from previous counselling.
-Sarah used a range of techniques to help me explore these deep-rooted thoughts and feelings that I had, through talking about them, theories, and more visual exercises which she demonstrated and worked through with me by sharing these on her screen.
+Sarah used a range of techniques to help me explore these deep-rooted thoughts and feelings that I had, through talking about them, theories, and more visual exercises which she demonstrated and worked through with me.
+Sarah supported me to look at my own thoughts and feelings, judgements and how my past and current experiences influenced this.

 I found Sarah to be transparent, knowledgeable, personable, empathic, warm and encouraging throughout my counselling with her.
 I really feel that my experience with Sarah has helped me to find a much longer term of managing my feelings of depression and anxiety whilst having realistic expectations that life has its ups and downs.